-Prior authorization is a process used by insurance companies or third party payers before they will agree to cover certain prescribed medications or medical procedures.
-There are a number of reasons that insurance providers require prior authorization, including age, medical necessity, the availability of a generic alternative, or checking for drug interactions.
-A failed authorization can result in a requested service being denied, or an insurance company requiring the patient to go through a separate process to get the service authorized.
-Such processes could be to have the patient try various medications or other noninvasive services.
-These services can dictate that a patient must first see unsuccessful results from a medication or service preferred by the insurance provider, typically considered either more cost effective or safer, before the insurance company will cover a different service.
+Prior authorization is a process used by insurance companies or third-party payers before they agree to cover prescribed medications or medical procedures.
+Insurance providers require prior authorization for reasons such as age, medical necessity, the availability of a generic alternative, or checking for drug interactions.
+A failed authorization can result in a requested service being denied, or an insurance company requiring the patient to go additional steps.
+The process can require a patient to try medication or a service preferred by the insurance provider, typically considered either more cost effective or safer, before the insurance company will cover a different service.

 Once your claim has been submitted using the 837 ANSI format, your billing office will receive an electronic confirmation that your claim was received from the payer.
 Since your office cannot submit attachments electronically, your claim may deny.